Space Shuttle: Support vehicles

 The Space Shuttle's operations were supported by vehicles and infrastructure that facilitated its transportation, construction, and crew access.
 The crawler-transporters carried the MLP and the Space Shuttle from the VAB to the launch site.
 The Shuttle Carrier Aircraft (SCA) were two modified Boeing 747s that could carry an orbiter on its back.
 The original SCA (N905NA) was first flown in 1975, and was used for the ALT and ferrying the orbiter from Edwards AFB to the KSC on all missions prior to 1991.
 A second SCA (N911NA) was acquired in 1988, and was first used to transport Endeavour from the factory to the KSC.
-Following the retirement of the Space Shuttle, N905NA was put on display at the JSC, and N911NA was put on display at the Joe Davis Heritage Airpark in Palmdale, California.
+Following the retirement of the Space Shuttle, N905NA was put on display at the JSC, and N911NA was put on display at the Joe Davies Heritage Airpark in Palmdale, California.
 The Crew Transport Vehicle (CTV) was a modified airport jet bridge that was used to assist astronauts to egress from the orbiter after landing, where they would undergo their post-mission medical checkups.
 The Astrovan transported astronauts from the crew quarters in the Operations and Checkout Building to the launch pad on launch day.
 The NASA Railroad comprised three locomotives that transported SRB segments from the Florida East Coast Railway in Titusville to the KSC.